SolaceProducts/event-management-agent/README.md

 The agent will return a scan id.

-## Exporting Discovery scans
+## Exporting Discovery Scans

-The Event Management Agent can export Discovery scans as zip files containing the entity type JSON files.
+The Event Management Agent can export discovery scans as zip files containing the entity type JSON files.

 * provide the scan id, e.g. ih9z9lwwv5r
 * provide the name of the zip file, e.g. ih9z9lwwv5r.zip